ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 }
 ```

-The element visible trigger can be configured for any AMP element or document's root using [`selector`](#element-selector).
+The element visibility trigger can be configured for any AMP element or a document root using [`selector`](#element-selector).
 The trigger will fire when the specified element matches the visibility parameters that can be customized using the `visibilitySpec`.

 ```javascript
 "triggers": {